SeekND/TikTokFlow/README.md

 ## Materials you need

-> 1x Arduino Nano PER SLAVE UNIT (3 in this case) (or an uno if you have one should also work)
+> 1x Arduino Nano PER SLAVE UNIT (3 in this case) (uno should also work)

-> 1x Arduino Nano for the MASTER that controls all slave units (or an uno if you have one should also work)
+> 1x Arduino Nano for the MASTER that controls all slave units (uno should also work)

 > 1x DIODE (  >|  ) per slave unit.